Shopkeeper's privilege: Limits

 The privilege to detain, although recognized in many jurisdictions, is not as broad as a police officer's privilege to arrest.
 If the shopkeepers exceed the bounds of this privilege and make an arrest, the lawfulness of their action will be determined by the jurisdiction's rules governing arrest by a private citizen.
 The shopkeepers' privilege is for the purpose of investigation only; if, after reasonable detention and investigation, the shopkeepers mistakenly conclude that the suspects are guilty and have them arrested, the shopkeepers may become liable for these acts just as they would have been had they committed the acts without undertaking a prior detention and investigation.
 Statutes in many states have modified and in some cases broadened the common law privilege, for example, by expressly permitting detention of the suspect until the police arrive.
 In other cases, case precedent has provided shopkeepers with similar tools.
 The practical effect of these extensions is to give the shopkeeper the same privilege as a police officer to make an arrest on reasonable grounds.

 Rationale

 This privilege has been justified by the practical need for some degree of protection for shopkeepers in their dealings with suspected shoplifters.
-Absent such privilege, a shopkeeper would be faced with the dilemma of either allowing suspects to leave without challenge or acting upon his/her suspicion and risking a false arrest.
+Absent such privilege, a shopkeeper would be faced with the dilemma of either allowing suspects to leave without challenge or acting upon their suspicion and risking a false arrest.

 The privilege for the most part is to be able to return the stolen goods by determining ownership.
 The shopkeeper may not force a confession.
 The shopkeeper's privilege does not include the power of search.
 Some courts, however, have expanded this original common law privilege to also include the detention of criminal trespassers: "[t]he detention and removal of a criminal trespasser is an essential power of any shopkeeper or other property owner[.]"